Sunday, October 05, 2025

 pwd: admin

-Other users report, username: admin password: @newdig
+or try: username: admin password: @newdig

 NOTE: if this doesn't work:

-1. Use a private browser window (incognito window).
+A. Use a private browser window (incognito window).

-2. Clear browser cache.
+B. Clear browser cache.

-3. You probably didn't reset the device, or you didn't wait long enough.
+C. You probably didn't reset the device, or you didn't wait long enough.
 Please follow step 9.

 logged in now:

-13. Configuration / Restore Default Configuration
+13. Administration / Configuration / Restore Default Configuration

 defaults...restoring...